The Greatest Passports of the Decade - The Rise of the freedom seekers | 27.12.19 | finanzen.ch

 Meistgelesene Nachrichten

-SMI geht wenig bewegt ins Wochenende -- DAX beendet Handel im Plus -- Asiens Börsen letztlich uneinheitlich
+SMI geht wenig bewegt ins Wochenende -- Dow Jones im Plus -- DAX beendet Handel im Plus -- Asiens Börsen letztlich uneinheitlich

 Börse aktuell - Live Ticker